 After the death of the gentle Antinous, Hadrian became embittered and mistrustful, capricious and cruel.

-When Hadrian died, the Senate wished to condemn his memory for atrocities committed against them during his final years.
+When Hadrian died, the Senate wished to condemn his memory for atrocities against them during his final years.

 But his successor, Antoninus Pius, persuaded them to declare Hadrian a God.